The Castles of Koka

 Mountain Castles of Koka 〜甲賀の山城〜

 Along the borders of the Koka region you will also find some more traditional mountaintop castles that fortified the borders too.
 Mikumo Castle which sits at the entrance of the Koka region is a great example.
-Also, the castles of the Umasugi on the western border and those of the Horikita on the Eastern border fall into this category but I don't have any to share yet.
+Ogawa Castle on the border with Nara and Mie is another mountaintop castle and also paired with a yakatajiro (Ogawa Nishinojo Castle) in the valley below.
+The castles of the Umasugi on the western border and those of the Horikita on the Eastern border fall into this category too but I don't have any to share yet.
 One theory said that due to the extreme importance of the Koka region to the Rokkaku, they advised or influenced the development of these mountaintop fortresses to help protect the borders.
 This is also evidenced in the stone walls at Mikumo Castle that are reminiscent of Kannonji Castle.

 Map of castles currently on Jcastle.info

 These are all the Koka Castles currently listed on Jcastle.info.
 This includes only those castles attributed to the 53 clans (e.g. no Minakuchi Castle.
-It includes the 29 castles I visited personally and a few that had already been contributed by ART and RaymondW.
+It mostly includes castles I visited personally (36) and a few contributed by ART and RaymondW.

 - Beffu Castle (Koka)